TheRaZZeRApp/BibFormatter/docs/commands.rst

     .. csv-table::
         :widths: 8, 15

         **Description**,"Debugs the modification process.
-If not other specified debuging is set to no."
+If not other specified debugging is set to no."
         **Shortcut**,"``-d``"
         **Usage**,"``-debug {yes|no}``"